In this article:

 The digestive tract works consistently at all times to break down the food you ingest into simpler forms.

 This process helps derive nutrients from food, such as minerals, fats, calories, vitamins, proteins, and carbohydrates, which are then dispensed to the body and utilized for growth, energy, cellular repair, and other body functions.

 Not until you experience even a small problem involving the digestive tract are you made aware of the sophisticated and delicate nature of the digestive process.

 Some common digestive ailments include:

-These problems affect millions, (1) but they are short-lived and easily manageable with simple changes in lifestyle.
-Some cases may require medications, and a few may indicate other health problems.
+These problems affect millions, (1) but they are mostly short-lived and easily manageable with simple changes in lifestyle.

 If lifestyle and dietary changes do not help alleviate the symptoms, you may have a serious medical condition, which may include:

 Several factors can contribute to digestive issues, including:

 These factors affecting digestive health can vary greatly, and it is estimated that 60–70 million people experience a digestive problem at any given time.
 (1)

 While most of the commonplace digestive problems are brief and easily manageable, they may be accompanied by other health issues or impaired absorption of some nutrients.